 The View Layer

-Our current recommendation is: React
+Our recommendation is React

-- Lightning Fast
+- React is lightning Fast

 - React is maintained by Facebook, and they actively use it in their projects, including in the source code of Facebook itself!